Stefan M. Selig: Career

 In 1984, Selig joined First Boston Corp, where he worked in the mergers and acquisitions department for the investment bankers Bruce Wasserstein and Joseph Perella.
 In 1988, he joined Wasserstein's and Perella's own firm, Wasserstein Perella & Co., which has been described as a training ground which helped create "a dynasty of bankers and executives that has spread throughout Wall Street and corporate America".

-Later he became a partner at Berenson Minella & Co., a boutique investment bank where he organized high-profile buyouts, including the $65 million+ takeovers by CCMP Capital and Apollo Advisors of Gerber Products Co.’s Buster Brown children's apparel subsidiary, the acquisition by Castle Harlan Inc. of MAG Aerospace Industries Inc. from Vestar Capital Partners Inc., and Chemical Venture Partners purchase of Chiquita Brands International’s Speciality Meat Group in 1994.
+Later he became a partner at Berenson Minella & Co., a boutique investment bank where he organized high-profile buyouts.

 In 1994, Selig joined UBS as head of its financial sponsor group and as co-head of mergers and acquisitions.
-After 4 years he moved to Société Générale in 1998.
-He worked for Bank of America from 1999 until 2014, where he rose to executive vice chairman of global corporate and investment banking.
-He has been "known for advising on consumer and retail deals".
-He advised on the 2013 sale of Yankee Candle Co. to Jarden Corp. for $1.75 billion; From 2007 to 2010 he worked on a number of deals for L Brands, parent company of Victoria’s Secret and Bath & Body Works to buyout firm Sun Capital Partners Inc. L Brands chief executive Leslie Wexner applauded the nomination.
+He moved to Société Générale in 1998, and then Bank of America from 1999 until 2014.
+He rose to executive vice chairman of global corporate and investment banking, where he was "known for advising on consumer and retail deals", including the 2013 sale of Yankee Candle Co. to Jarden Corp. for $1.75 billion and a number of deals for L Brands.

-He is a founder and managing partner of BridgePark Advisors.
-Selig is the chairman of Rotor Acquisition.
+In 2017 Selig founded BridgePark Advisors, and he has been chairman of a number of public companies including Rotor Acquisition in 2021 and Venator Materials in 2023.

+In 2023 and 2024 he appeared on CNBC and Bloomberg with contributions about geopolitical implications of US-China trade and US elections.
+Selig also advises on corporate restructurings, including the bankruptcy of Northvolt in 2024.

 Under Secretary for International Trade, 2014-16

 In November 2013, President Barack Obama nominated Selig as Under Secretary for International Trade at the Department of Commerce to replace Frank Sanchez.

-During the United States congressional hearing before the Senate Committee on Finance on 8 May 2014 it became known that Selig invested in offshore funds of buy-out firm Sun Capital Partners Fund V, which "in 2010 was domiciled [...] in the Cayman Islands, and in 2012 [...] at the now infamous Ugland House."
-Orrin Hatch (R) reminded the committee that President Obama had characterized these types of investments as “betting against America" during his 2012 election campaign.
-Selig was the Executive Director of the Travel and Tourism Advisory Board and on the Board of Directors of the Overseas Private Investment Corporation (OPIC).
+During the United States congressional hearing before the Senate Committee on Finance on 8 May 2014 it became known that Selig invested in offshore funds of buy-out firm Sun Capital Partners Fund V, which in 2010 was domiciled in the Cayman Islands, including at the Ugland House.